 Alternative Academic Calendar

-Mercyhurst will operate under an alternative academic calendar for the Fall 2020 Semester.
+Mercyhurst will operate under an alternative academic calendar for the Spring 2021 Semester.

-Under this plan, the university will begin traditional classes on Wednesday, Aug.
-19 – a week earlier than originally scheduled.
-Classes will continue uninterrupted through the traditional Fall Break in October and classes will end prior to Thanksgiving.
+Under this plan, the university will begin traditional classes on Monday, Jan.
+25. Classes will continue uninterrupted through the traditional Spring Break in March.
 This streamlined approach is designed to limit student and faculty travel during the semester and limit the introduction of COVID-19 to the campus community from potential hot spots in other parts of the country or world as identified by the Centers for Disease Control and Prevention.

 Potential Teaching Modalities

 Mercyhurst University faculty will consider a variety of teaching modalities to accommodate the need to maintain physical distancing protocols while still providing students with a high-quality education.
 These modalities include expanding upon the successful hybrid learning model that was deployed for the Fall 2020 semester.

 The Provost’s Office charged a Return to the Classroom Taskforce to provide recommendations for teaching strategies, software, workshops, and webinars throughout the summer.
 In collaboration with the Center for Teaching Excellence, faculty are preparing all classes for a variety of teaching modalities that may be required because of COVID-19.

 Mercyhurst will prioritize in-person instruction for courses where academic outcomes cannot be easily achieved or measured in virtual formats, including visual and performing arts classes, science laboratories, and health care clinical labs and experiences.